-After the mine permanently closed in 1974 the problem of acid rock drainage was confronted and dealt with; mine entrances were plugged and in 2005 a water purification plant was completed.
+After the mine was permanently closed in 1974, the problem of acid rock drainage was confronted and dealt with.
+Mine entrances were plugged and in 2005 a water purification plant was completed.
 Further co-operative and creative thinking has resulted in another success story, with an educational component, the establishment of the Britannia Mine Museum, an award-winning National Heritage Site.

-The magnificence of the landscape teaches us something, as it taught the Squamish people for thousands of years and as it taught the Spanish and British explorers—and as it teaches us in the twenty first century.
+The magnificence of the landscape teaches us something in the twenty first century, just as it taught the Squamish people for thousands of years, and as it taught the Spanish and British explorers.

 The landscape to the south of CRCC is dominated by Anvil Island, the name given to it by Captain Vancouver.
-Where there is an anvil, of course, there has to be a forge, and Forge is the name of a book of meditations by Spanish priest, St. Josemaria Escriva, whose teachings and example are the inspiration for CRCC.
-The horn-like summit of the island is Leading Peak.
-For the Squamish people the island, which they called “Lhaxwm”, with cliffs plunging into the sea, was significant as a place of spiritual exercises and training.
+Where there is an anvil, of course, there has to be a forge, and Forge is the name of a book of meditations by the founder of Opus Dei, St. Josemaria Escriva, whose teachings and example are the inspiration for CRCC.
+For the Squamish people the island, which they called ?Lhaxwm,? was significant as a place of spiritual exercises and training.

-Rising a few kilometres due east of CRCC is serrated and lofty Sky Pilot Mountain.
-It is not too hard to see in “sky pilot”, an antiquated and somewhat overly familiar name for chaplain or padre, our modern term “spiritual director”.
+Rising a few kilometres due east of CRCC is the serrated and lofty Sky Pilot Mountain.
+It is not too hard to see in ?sky pilot,? an antiquated and somewhat overly familiar name for chaplain or padre, our modern term ?spiritual director.?

 To the northwest, past the nearby town of Squamish, is the ice-bound Tantalus Range with summits Alpha and Omega – the first and the last letters of the Greek alphabet – reminding us of the Book of Revelation and of Our Lord.